voschezang/coding-handbook/goals-planning-strategy.md

 Setting up dedicated ceremonies can help to ensure regular reflection, at the right timescale.
 E.g. in the form of meetings:

 - Daily check-in meeting.
 Align and improve awareness.
+E.g. of work or people.
 - Weekly tactical meeting.
 React to short-term issues.
 - Monthly strategic meeting.
 Decide on long-term adjustments.
 - Quarterly off-site review.
 Take an outside-view and reflect.